 Triangulation

 Triangulation involves drawing a third party into a two-person conflict or interaction.
 This tactic is used to avoid direct communication or to manipulate a situation.
 It is often seen in family dynamics where one individual uses a third person to communicate with or control another.
-Rather than communicating directly with his spouse with whom they are in conflict, he will send communication supporting his case through a third party in an attempt to make the communication more credible (and to make his spouse feel alone in her position).
+Rather than communicating directly with his spouse, with whom he is in conflict, he will send communication supporting his case through a third party in an attempt to make the communication more credible (and to make his spouse feel alone in her position).

 Entitlement